 Pfc.
 John Lewis Cummins

-Cummins's family resided in Kentucky since the late
+Pfc.
+John L. Cummins' family resided in Kentucky since the late 1700's.
+He

-Bell Dennis-Cummins.
-He was known as "Lewis" to
+Dennis-Cummins.
+He was known as "Lewis" to his family.

-John joined the Kentucky National Guard's 38th Tank Company headquartered in Harrodsburg.
+John joined the Kentucky National Guard's 38th Tank Company headquartered in Harrodsburg, Kentucky.
 On November 25, 1940, John's tank company was federalized as D Company, 192nd Tank Battalion.
-A few days later, they traveled to Fort Knox, Kentucky for one year of federal service.
+A few days later, they traveled to Fort Knox, Kentucky, for one year of federal service.

 In the late summer of 1941, the battalion took part in maneuvers in Louisiana.
 After the maneuvers, on the side of a hill at Camp Polk, John and the other members of the battalion learned they were not being released from federal service.
 Instead, they were being sent overseas.
 Each man was given leave home to say goodbye to family and friends.
 In the photo at the top of the page, John holds his nephew, James, while on leave home.

-When John reported for morning mess on December 8, 1941, he and the other men heard the news that Japan had attacked Pearl Harbor ten hours earlier.
-The tanks were ordered to the perimeter of the airfield while John and the other HQ members were ordered to prepare supplies for the tankers.
+When John reported for morning mess on December 8, 1941, he and the other men heard the news that Japan had attacked Pearl Harbor just hours earlier.
+All the members of the tank crews were ordered to the perimeter of the airfield while John and the other HQ members were ordered to prepare supplies for the tankers.

 Around 12:45 in the afternoon, planes appeared over the airfield.
 John, like the other men, thought the planes were American.
 It was only when bombs began exploding and the strafing began that they knew the planes were Japanese.
 Since he had no weapon to sight back with, John attempted to take cover and stay out of harms way.

-That evening, most of the tank companies of the 192nd pulled out of Clark Field to other locations.
+That evening, most of the tank companies lived through another attack.
 It was now HQ's job to keep them supplied with gasoline and ammunition.
 It was in this role that John fought the Japanese.

 HQ Company boarded trucks and drove to Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
 As they sat, John and the other Prisoners of War noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-As they sat watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car.
-He got out of the car and spoke to the sergeant in charge of the detail.
-The officer got back in the car and drove off.
-The Japanese sergeant ordered the soldiers to lower their guns.
+As they sat watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car, got out, and spoke to the sergeant in charge of the detail.
+The officer got back in the car and drove off, while the sergeant ordered the soldiers to lower their guns.

 Later in the day, John was moved to a school yard in Mariveles.
 In the school yard, they found themselves between Japanese artillery and guns firing from Corregidor and Ft.
 Drum.
 Shells began landing among the POWs who had no place to hide.
 Some of the POWs were killed from incoming shells.

-The POWs were ordered to move again by the Japanese.
-John and the other men had no idea that they had started what became known as the death march.
+The POWs were ordered to move again by the Japanese and had no idea that they had started what became known as the death march.
 During the march, John received no water and little food.
 At San Fernando, he was put into a wooden boxcar and taken to Capas.
 From Capas, John walked the last few miles to Camp O' Donnell.